aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 * `npm run test`                           perform the jest unit tests\
 * `cdk diff`                               compare deployed stack with current state
 * `cdk synth`                              emits the synthesized CloudFormation template
-* `cdk deploy "CLQSCiCdStack/Deploy/*"`     deploy this stack to your default AWS account/region w/o the CDK pipeline
+* `cdk deploy --all`                       deploy this stack to your default AWS account/region w/o the CICD pipeline
-* `cdk deploy --all`                       deploy this application CI/CD stack and then link your repo for automated pipeline
+* `npm run deploy:cicd`                       deploy this application CI/CD stack and then link your repo for automated pipeline

 ### Data Model